ms-iot/content/en-US/Docs/CortanaOnIoTCore.md

 Cortana on Windows 10 IoT Core Capabilities
 ===========================================

-[]{#_Toc467436052 .anchor}Cortana on IoT Core offers reactive experiences in the Windows 10 Creators Update.
-A reactive experience occurs when the user initiates commands to cut through multiple steps tocomplete a task.
+Cortana on IoT Core offers reactive experiences in the Windows 10 Creators Update.
+A reactive experience occurs when the user initiates commands to cut through multiple steps to complete a task.
 Reactive information is provided in response to a query.

 Cortana is extensible.
 In addition to the native skills supported by the